-4.6.1.2 LIGHT FIXTURE REQUIREMENTS
+4.12.1.2 LIGHT FIXTURE REQUIREMENTS

 All exterior lighting fixtures shall use LED lamps only.
 Lens shall be impact-resistant tempered glass with a minimum 0.125" thickness.
 All new or replacement exterior lighting in proximity to the University's Astronomy Observation Facilities shall be reviewed by the Department of Astronomy.
-See Figure 8 for this Observatory-SensitiveZone.
+See Appendix A Figure 8 for this Observatory-Sensitive Zone.

-4.6.1.3 LIGHT FIXTURES AND SPECIAL REQUIREMENTS FOR ON-GROUNDS FACILITIES
+4.12.1.3 LIGHT FIXTURES AND SPECIAL REQUIREMENTS FOR ON-GROUNDS FACILITIES

-All exterior lighting fixtures on Grounds shall conform to the Office of the Architect for the University's Exterior Lighting Study and the UVA Office of the Architect for the University's Landscape Typologies and Standards.
+All exterior lighting fixtures on Grounds shall conform to the Office of the Architect for the University's Exterior Lighting Study and the UVA Office of the Architect for the University's Landscape Typologies and Standards, linked at the OUBO website (https://oubo.virginia.edu/udg.html).